kaganbozali/Ship-Spectral-Responses-Calculation/README.md

 # Ship-Spectral-Responses-Calculation(Heave-Pitch)

 In order to run the code, first you need to satisfy the prerequisites library in Python.
+Then you should clone the repository and unzip it.
+Afterward, you have to run the tool.py file in the Python notebook then the interface will come out.
+You suppose to see the screen in Figure-1.
+Everything you can calculate using the tool is given below in details.

 **Prerequisite Library for Tool:**
 - Tkinter